Skip to Content

 Fort Mason, The Marina and Crissy Field

-On Golden Gate Promenade we stopped at the Warming Hut where you can buy drinks, sandwiches and pastries.
-At each stop Ken would wait until all the group were together and told us fascinating facts about San Francisco and the bridge and answered any questions we had.
-We got some of the best views of the Golden Gate Bridge en route to the bridge itself.
+On Golden Gate Promenade, we stopped at the Warming Hut, where you can buy drinks, sandwiches and pastries.
+At each stop, Ken would wait until all the group were together and tell us fascinating facts about San Francisco and the bridge.
+He was also happy to answer any questions we had.

 Read more: San Francisco highs at Coit Tower